eduardostuart/face/README.md

 ## Installation

-To get started with Face, use Composer to add the package to your project's dependencies:
+To get the latest version, require the project using composer:

 ```bash
 composer require eduardostuart/face